 Three committees provide oversight to support the proper governance of the company:

-- Audit committee ensures that the financial performance of the group is properly reported on and monitored, and an appropriate relationship is maintained with the company’s auditors
+- Audit and Risk committee ensures that the financial performance of the group is properly reported on and monitored, and an appropriate relationship is maintained with the company’s auditors

 - Nomination committee oversees a formal and transparent procedure for the appointment and replacement of new Directors of the company and to the Board